 Since his graduation, Remy has continued to turn heads in the music community in the Pacific Northwest as a new voice in jazz, experimental, rock, funk, and indie realms.
 His studio drumming work has also garnered attention and he continues to be a regular call for sessions at Robert Lang Studios, as well as many others.

-Remy primarily uses vintage Rogers, Ludwig, and Gretsch drums with Vater sticks to help define his sound.
+Remy primarily uses vintage Rogers drums and Zildjian cymbals with Vater sticks to help define his sound.